 When observing conversations among participants, it often felt like there was another entity in the room.
 This entity had a very particular type of personality: anxious, stressed, frequently judgmental, often overbearing, with a very specific understanding of what it meant to be a successful leader in a "real" organization.
 This uninvited yet pervasive presence meant that even in sympathetic groups, conversations about organizational transformation often felt like contested spaces.
 There was a story that participants felt the need to define themselves against, sometimes combatively, sometimes in resignation.
 These dynamics seemed to illuminate a hidden presence that seemed to have its own agenda, one which participants sometimes named the "Non-Profit Industrial Complex."

-15 what it means to be an effective leader of a successful non-profit.
+Like the "Spirit of Capitalism," the omnipresent ethic that Max Weber so compellingly described in 1905 in "The Protestant Ethic and the Spiritual of Capitalism," the Spirit of the Non-Profit Industrial Complex (NPIC) is at once ineffable and, at the same time, has a very specific set of expectations about what it means to be an effective leader of a successful nonprofit.
 It also has a series of implicit and explicit tactics for ensuring that organizations conform to those expectations.
 The NPIC strictly espouses a very particular sense of what it means to be a "real" organization: one that runs as efficiently as a machine, defines success only in terms of dollars and growth, expects relentless productivity, and legitimates a version of authority that is expressed only through a few types of hierarchical structures.
 Anything that deviates from this, whether that be a more spacious pace of work, a more collaborative leadership model, valuing something other than dollars and the number of programs, or so on, is assumed to be a result of laziness, not caring, or just playing at leadership, rather than doing the real work in the real world.